shapesmusic/Shapes-Basics-Draft/notes.md

   - does notation require a notion of time, and what different approaches to and representations of time are possible? think of a scrolling display versus symbolic rhythmic notation.

 - see Lesson 28: after this notation, in theory, pulse dots would become regularly spaced (generalized away from the sound).
 Then rhythmic note symbols generalize even further to relationships.
+- abstracted time, the idea of a regular pulse. think about how different this is from the actual events taking place in the music (shape and standard notation commentary?)
 - The wireframe for this lesson has a waveform underlying the notation.
 This is impossible if the dots are to be evenly spaced.
 It highlights that the concept of regular pulse, at least as a step en route to notation, is already an abstraction from the sounding events (in real time) that create pulse in the music.
 This is foreshadowed in Lesson 7 by the question of whether Bass Note events, as markers of change at the chord level, can (or should) be abstracted from the actual moment when they sound in the music, if that moment isn't exactly aligned with a beat.

 **Wireframes**